GeographicaGS/Docker-PostGIS/Eclectic_Equidna/README.md

 docker pull geographica/postgis:eclectic_equidna
 ```

-The image exposes port 5432 and a volume at _/data_ with the data storage.
+The image exposes port 5432.

 <a name="Container Creation"></a>